saintaubins/JobSearch/project-worksheet.md

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.

+## API

+Provide a description and link to the API you have chosen for your project.

+Provide a small code sample of the returned data that you will use to build your app.

 ### MVP/PostMVP - 5min

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.